uwagaDUDE/uwagaDUDE/README.md

 # 💫 About Me:
 Hello!
-My name is Igor and i am a Juniour Python backend-developer.<br><br>
+My name is Igor and i am a Junior Python backend-developer/Data-analyst.<br><br> Most of my projects has been on local gitlab service.<br>
+Currently I work at the medical information and analytical center of the Arkhangelsk region.

 ## 🌐 Socials: